donald-macritchie/holiday-cottages/README.md

 #### Hero Image and Logo

 - The hero image used for the home page is of a valley within the peak district.
-This has been used to showcase the likeness of of the surrounding area the users will be staying in when visiting one of the cottages.
+This has been used to showcase the likenes of the surrounding area the users will be staying in when visiting one of the cottages.
 It also demonstrates the potential of what activities are in the area, specifically walking and hiking.

 ![This is an image of the home page hero image](./static/screenshots/homepage-hero-image.png)

-- The Text within the Hero Image "Your PerfectStay in the Peak District", immediately informs the user of roughly where the cottages are located.
+- The Text within the Hero Image "Your Perfect Stay in the Peak District", immediately informs the user of roughly where the cottages are located.

 ![This is an image of the home page logo](./static/screenshots/homepage-logo.png)